-- d.
-Notwithstanding any provisions of the "Administrative Procedure Act," P.L.1968, c.410 (C.52:14B-1 et seq.) to the contrary, the board shall initiate a proceeding and shall adopt, after notice, provision of the opportunity for comment, and public hearing, renewable energy portfolio standards that shall require: - (1) that two and one-half percent of the kilowatt hours sold in this State by each electric power supplier and each basic generation service provider be from Class II renewable energy sources; - (2) beginning on January 1, 2020, that 21 percent of the kilowatt hours sold in this State by each electric power supplier and each basic generation service provider be from Class I renewable energy sources.
-The board shall increase the required percentage for Class I renewable energy sources so that by January 1, 2025, [35] 39 percent of the kilowatt hours sold in this State by each electric power supplier and each basic generation service provider shall be from Class I renewable energy sources, and by January 1, 2030, [50] 54 percent of the kilowatt hours sold in this State by each electric power supplier and each basic generation service provider shall be from Class I renewable energy sources.
-Notwithstanding the requirements of this subsection, the board shall ensure that the cost to customers of the Class I renewable energy requirement imposed pursuant to this subsection shall not exceed nine percent of the total paid for electricity by all customers in the State for energy year 2019, energy year 2020, and energy year 2021, respectively, and shall not exceed seven percent of the total paid for electricity by all customers in the State in any energy year thereafter; provided that, if in energy years 2019 through 2021 the cost to customers of the Class I renewable energy requirement is less than nine percent of the total paid for electricity by all customers in the State, the board may increase the cost to customers of the Class I renewable energy requirement in energy years 2022 through 2024 to a rate greater than seven percent, as long as the total costs to customers for energy years 2019 through 2024 does not exceed the sum of nine percent of the total paid for electricity by all customers in the State in energy years 2019 through 2021 and seven percent of the total paid for electricity by all customers in the State in energy years 2022 through 2024.
-In calculating the cost to customers of the Class I renewable energy requirement imposed pursuant to this subsection, the board shall not include the costs of the offshore wind energy certificate program established pursuant to paragraph (4) of this subsection.
-The board shall take any steps necessary to prevent the exceedance of the cap on the cost to customers including, but not limited to, adjusting the Class I renewable energy requirement.
+d.
+Notwithstanding any provisions of the "Administrative Procedure Act," P.L.1968, c.410 (C.52:14B-1 et seq.) to the contrary, the board shall initiate a proceeding and shall adopt, after notice, provision of the opportunity for comment, and public hearing, renewable energy portfolio standards that shall require:

+- (1) that two and one-half percent of the kilowatt hours sold in this State by each electric power supplier and each basic generation service provider be from Class II renewable energy sources; - 6 (2) beginning on January 1, 2020, that 21 percent of the kilowatt 7 hours sold in this State by each electric power supplier and each 8 basic generation service provider be from Class I renewable energy 9 sources.
+The board shall increase the required percentage for Class 10 I renewable energy sources so that by January 1, 2025, 35 percent 11 of the kilowatt hours sold in this State by each electric power 12 supplier and each basic generation service provider shall be from Class I renewable energy sources, and by January 1, 2030, 50 13 14 percent of the kilowatt hours sold in this State by each electric 15 power supplier and each basic generation service provider shall be 16 from Class I renewable energy sources.
+Notwithstanding the 17 requirements of this subsection, the board shall ensure that the cost 18 to customers of the Class I renewable energy requirement imposed 19 pursuant to this subsection shall not exceed nine percent of the total 20 paid for electricity by all customers in the State for energy year 21 2019, energy year 2020, and energy year 2021, respectively, and 22 shall not exceed seven percent of the total paid for electricity by all 23 customers in the State in any energy year thereafter; provided that, 24 if in energy years 2019 through 2021 the cost to customers of the 25 Class I renewable energy requirement is less than nine percent of 26 the total paid for electricity by all customers in the State, the board 27 may increase the cost to customers of the Class I renewable energy 28 requirement in energy years 2022 through 2024 to a rate greater 29 than seven percent, as long as the total costs to customers for 30 energy years 2019 through 2024 does not exceed the sum of nine 31 percent of the total paid for electricity by all customers in the State 32 in energy years 2019 through 2021 and seven percent of the total 33 paid for electricity by all customers in the State in energy years 34 2022 through 2024.
+In calculating the cost to customers of the 35 Class I renewable energy requirement imposed pursuant to this 36 subsection, the board shall not include the costs of the offshore 37 wind energy certificate program established pursuant to paragraph 38 (4) of this subsection.
+In calculating the cost to customers of the 39 Class I renewable energy requirement, the board shall reflect any 40 energy and environmental savings attributable to the Class I 41 program in its calculation, which shall include, but not be limited 42 to, the social cost of carbon dioxide emissions at a value no less 43 than the most recently published three percent discount rate 44 scenario of the United States Government Interagency Working 45 Group on Social Cost of Greenhouse Gases.
+The board shall take 46 any steps necessary to prevent the exceedance of the cap on the cost 47 to customers including, but not limited to, adjusting the Class I 48 renewable energy requirement.